 Introduction

-What we call ‘network consciousness’ was a useful, if crude, method that supported AHRC & EPSRC-funded metadesign research that began in 2005.
+What we call ‘network consciousness’ was a useful, if crude, method that supported our AHRC & EPSRC-funded metadesign research that began in 2005.
 We define ‘metadesign‘ as a self-reflexive framework within which teams of designers, and other experts, can re-direct the context, purpose and role of their practice, in order to orchestrate more comprehensive and integrated outcomes. (see http://metadesigners.org/tiki/Metadesign-Introduction).
-It would, for example, reconcile top-down and bottom-up initiatives to eecological design solutions that might otherwise be overlooked by politicians and scientists.
+It would, for example, reconcile top-down and bottom-up initiatives to create ecological design solutions that might otherwise be overlooked by politicians and scientists.
 One reason why ‘design thinking’ would complement politics and science is that designers are trained to change behaviour in ways that are more imaginative, direct and remedial than that of politicians and scientists.
 Donella Meadows has shown that the methods used by governments, i.e. agreeing targets, fiscal measures and legislation, are the least effective (Meadows, 1999).
 Similarly, while open-minded evidence gathering and ‘objective’ truth claims are vital aspects of science, a great deal of time has been wasted on the scientific debate about whether human activities have caused climate change, rather than on the more designerly question of how to proceed in case there is climate change.
 Imaginative reform is urgently needed.
 While current species losses exceed all levels detected at any time in the last 63 million years, it is extremely unlikely that we can meet targets agreed at the 2010 Nagoya World Biodiversity Summit (Gross & Williams, 2010; Harrop, 2011).
 Even if we could, there are practical reasons why this would fail to achieve their intended aims (c.f.
 Mora, Tittensor, Adl, Simpson & Worm, 2011).
 A recent scientific census showing that between 86% and 91% of species are undiscovered or uncharted (Mora, et al, 2011).
 This shows that the biosphere is far too emergent, complex and dynamic to be managed using bureaucratic terms of reference to find expedient political deliverables.

 Mapping network consciousness